bonny/WordPress-Simple-History/readme.txt

 - Prevent key values in IP info modal to wrap.
 - GUI enchancements (for example icons on settings page, combine settings for "Items per page").
+- Add more CSS classes for icons and external links.

 ### 4.5.0 (August 2023)